 - Control erosion and surface runoff by slowing the flow of water down a slope.

 - Add color and texture to wide stretches of green.

 - Turn useless slopes into flat areas for garden beds and walkways.

 Done correctly, walls and terracing look beautiful and boost curb appeal.
 But walls can be pricey, running $15 to $40 per square foot (including labor), depending on materials used.
 A 20-foot-long, 30-inch-high stone wall can cost between $1,250 and $2,000.

 Walkways welcome guests to your home.
 So, you can let visitors trudge through wet grass to your front door, or you can lay down an attractive path.
 We vote for the attractive path.

-You can go whole hog and install a solid stone walkway, which ranges from $11 to $17 per sq. ft.; or use pavers, $9.50-$17 per sq. ft.
-To save money, lay stepping stones with grass between, $1-$3 per piece.
+You can go whole hog and install a solid stone walkway, which ranges from $11 to $17 per square foot; or use pavers, $9.50 to $17 per square foot.
+To save money, lay stepping stones with grass between, $1 to $3 per piece.

 Walkways are another keep-up-with-the-Joneses upgrade.
 If you get too fancy, you won’t see a return on your investment; if you don’t meet the standards of the neighborhood, appraisers will punish you.

 Other fab curb appeal projects that recover a good percentage of their initial cost, according to the “Remodeling Impact Report” from the NATIONAL ASSOCIATION OF REALTORS®: